¼ cupshredded Parmesan cheese(grated cheese will work, too)

 In a small bowl, combine melted butter, garlic, parsley, salt, and pepper.
 Brush butter mixture over potatoes and then sprinkle with Parmesan.

-Bake until bottoms of potatoes are beginning to crisp and tops are golden, 25 minutes.
+Bake until bottoms of potatoes are beginning to crisp and tops are golden, about 25 minutes.
 Serve immediately.

 Video